kostya-zero/enjo/README.md

 ### Quick Help

-For help with commands, use the `--help` flag:
+For assistance with commands, use the `--help` flag:

 ```shell
 # General help.